 1735. endechomai

-endechomai: to admit, approve, to be possible
+endechomai: To accept, to allow, to admit, to receive

 Original Word: ἐνδέχομαι